davidgilbertson/react-recollect/README.md

 ## API

-To use Recollect, you need to know about two things: the `store` object and the `collect` function.
+To get started with Recollect, you need to know about two things: the `store` object and the `collect` function.

 ### The `collect` function